boxfish/gotta-go/docs/go-lang-ch8.md

         ```

 4. Unbounded parallelism is rarely a good idea since there is always a limiting factor in the system.
 We can limit parallelism using a buffered channel of capacity n to model a concurrency primitive called a counting semaphore.
 Alternatively, we can spin off n goroutines to wait for a channel and let the main goroutine to send values to the channel.

+## Multiplexing with select
+1. The general form of a `select` statement is similar to a `switch` statement.
+It has a number of cases and an optional default.
+Each case specifies a communication (a send or receive operation on some channel) and an associated block of statements.
+A select waits until a communication for some case is ready to proceed.
+It then performs that communication and executes the case’s associated statements; the other communications do not happen.
+2. A select with no cases, select{}, waits forever.
+3. If multiple cases are ready, select picks one at random, which ensures that every channel has an equal chance of being selected.
+4. A select may have a default, which specifies what to do when none of the other communications can proceed immediately.
+This makes the select non-blocking.
+Doing it repeatedly is called polling a channel.
+5. The zero value for a channel is nil.
+Because send and receive operations on a nil channel block forever, a case in a select statement whose channel is nil is never selected.
+This lets us use nil to enable or disable cases that correspond to features like handling timeouts or cancellation, responding to other input events, or emitting output.